hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 -- SVM
+* Objects that are close to the margins are Supporting Vectors, the margins will only be influenced by supporting vectors, not other objects.
+The goal of SVM is to find the maximum margin that can seperate 2 classes
 * How does SVM find the right hyper-plane
- * First of all, it chooses the hyper-plane which seperate 2 classes with lowest mis-classification, this is prior to thechoosing the one with the highest margin
+ * First of all, it chooses the hyper-plane which seperate 2 classes with lowest mis-classification, this is prior to choosing the one with the highest margin
  * Choose the one with the highest margin, which maximizes the distance between the hyper-plane and its cloest data points
  * SVM has a feature to <b>ignore outliers</b> when chosing hyper-plane
  * SVM also works for non-linear seperation problem.
 With <b>Kernel Trick</b> technique, SVM is able to transform </b>non-linear problem into </b>linear problem</b>, by converting lower dimentional input space into higher dimensional space